in28minutes/in28minutes.com/_posts/2017-11-15-junit-in-5-steps.md

 layout:     post
 title:      JUnit Tutorial for Beginners in 5 Steps
 date:       2017-11-15 12:31:19
-summary:    Setting up a basic JUnit example and understanding the basics of junit.
+summary:    JUnit Tutorial for Beginners in 5 Steps.
+Setting up a basic JUnit example and understanding the basics of junit.
 categories: JUnit, Unit Testing
 permalink:  /junit-tutorial-for-beginners
 ---